 India even after being counted among one of the richest countries in terms of resources, is still not competent in International Trade.
 The best brains of the country are outsourced by other developed nations, and the nation lacks people who can change things.
 US, one of the major importers of India’s best brains’ is the best economy because those Indians who are instrumental in the multinationals in US are involved.
 And the irony of fate; India’s economy is governed by the whims of US Multinational companies.

 We know that poverty in India still dominates prosperity.
 But the glittery of IT and other prospering industries are praised to an extent that often covers the reality.
 We are no more in a situation to compare ourselves with China.
 We Indians still consider think that China is a developing country like India (technically it is), but that is not true.
 The most powerful nation after US in terms of anything (especially military and defence) is China.
 Today’s world currency markets are governed by China.
 US federal banks think twice before taking any decision regarding China, as it holds the maximum dollar reserves compared to any other country.

 The nation can transcend only if there is peace, and it is the high time to terminate this nuisance of terrorism to their roots.
 Besides terrorism, India has numerous other problems that make it weak at its foundation.
 The moment the country thinks of developing something it faces the tough reality.
 Building infrastructure is of immense importance for India but the pathetic condition of the poor gains priority.
 It is difficult to turn away from reality, high population, illiteracy, unemployment, social marginalization, poverty, highly appalling condition of public health and much more make our country weak.

 We will have to demonstrate the determination to track these problems to their ancestry.
 Only then there can be a permanent solution.
 Sooner the headship recognises this; the better it is for the nation.

-The writer is a correspondent of Youth Ki Awaaz and is also pursuing MBA from IIFT.FLAG THIS POST
+The writer is a correspondent of Youth Ki Awaaz and is also pursuing MBA from IIFT.REPORT THIS POST